 If a concern is raised by the teacher, the parents or the child about a child's progress or needs, the class teacher will discuss this with parents as soon as possible to gather further information in order to gain a full understanding of the child's needs.
-If these concerns persist despite high quality teaching differentiated to meet the needs of the child, the class teacher will discuss the child with the SENCo and place the child's name on the SEN Register as a Cause for Concern and will continue to monitor their progress very closely.
+If these concerns persist despite high quality teaching differentiated to meet the needs of the child, the class teacher will discuss the child with the SENCo and record the pupil as a Cause for Concern and will continue to monitor their progress very closely.
 For some children at this stage, the additional differentiation is sufficient to aid their progress.